-- A. Mepilex sacral/coccyx dressing: Apply PRE-Operatively If: - a.
+- A. Foam dressing (e.g. Mepilex)/coccyx dressing: Apply PRE-Operatively If: - a.
 The case is in the Supine/Lithotomy/Trendelenburg position for more than 4 hours, or - b.
 All cardiac, or transplant case, or - c.
 ALREADY pre-existing sacral/coccyx skin breakdown or - d.
 Patient has extremely fragile skin.
-This is a nursing decision. - B. Apply Mepilex dressings to other high risk pressure points - a.
+This is a nursing decision.

+B. Apply foam dressings to other high risk pressure points

+- a.
 Lateral Position: trochanter /hip region/flank region - b.
 Prone Position: iliac crests, thighs, chest, or other obvious pressure points. (chin/forehead)